 African cities are characterised by high levels of slums and informal settlements, largely informal economies, high levels of unemployment, majority youthful populations, and low levels of industrialisation.
 They have the highest growth rates in the world.
 The urban poor, who largely reside in informal settlements and slums, are vulnerable to global economic and climate change impacts.
 These can combine to devastating effect.

 Informality is a central characteristic in African cities.
 Engaging with the informal sector is therefore key in the response to the urban climate change challenge in the African context.
 Informality comes in many forms, including settlement on unplanned land without public services and bulk infrastructure, unregistered housing construction and transfer, informal and insecure jobs, and unregulated trade and service provision.
 62% of Africa’s population lives in slum conditions and this is likely to double by 2050.

-This project aims to foster climate compatible development in African cities through working with informality and building climate resilience amongst the urban poor.
+This project aimed to foster climate compatible development in African cities through providing a framework for working with informality and building climate resilience amongst the urban poor.

 The project was initiated by CDKN, in partnership with the African Centre for Cities (ACC) at the University of Cape Town (UCT), to develop an approach to climate compatible development (CCD) that responds to the specific challenges and needs of African cities.